CryptechTest/pova/README.md

 pova.add_override = function(name, item, def)

 - Adds a named override which can be used to add or subtract from speed, jump and gravity effects.
-- custom overrides are also used for specific tasks:
+Custom overrides are also used for specific tasks:

 - "default" sets default values for speed, jump and gravity.
 - "min" provides a minimum level for each of the settings.